Speed Training for Youth Athletes: Age-Appropriate Development Guide

 When to Seek Expert Guidance for Speed Training

 As a parent, you are your child’s first and most important coach.
 However, when it comes to specialized training like speed development, seeking expert guidance is crucial.
-At Helix Sports Medicine, we recommend consulting with us if:
+At Helix Sports Medicine, we recommend consulting with us if:- Your child is expressing a strong desire to improve their speed for a specific sport.

 - You’ve noticed your child struggling with speed or agility compared to their peers.